 According to research, – “57% of customers have switched to a competitor to get a better experience.”

 As a result, positive consumer engagement is critical to the company’s growth.
 Businesses must begin setting the groundwork for delivering outstanding customer service now and in.

 Sainsbury’s, a UK supermarket chain, received a letter from three-and-a-half-year-old Lily Robinson.
 Their “tiger bread,” Lily thought, didn’t imitate a tiger’s stripes at all, but rather a giraffe’s style.
-Sainsbury’s decided to completely rebrand one of their brands.
-It agreed with the little girl and created new brands to spread Lily’s wisdom with other customers.
+Sainsbury’s decided to completely rebrand one of its brands.
+It agreed with the little girl and created new brands to spread Lily’s wisdom to other customers.

 Takeaway – Lily and her mother were probably surprised by the response they received.
 Sainsbury’s was able to take a customer recommendation and deliver on it quickly and significantly.

 Based on a research report, 67% of churn in customers is preventable.

 When the problems of the customer are solved during their first interaction, they become happy.
 Besides, if you provide excellent customer service, you will retain your customers.
 Furthermore, you will acquire your competitors’ customers, as well.

 It is no longer enough to create successful goods and services to compete in today’s business world.
 The importance of a positive customer experience cannot be overstated.

 “A brand is no longer what we tell the consumer it is — it is what consumers tell each other it is.”- Scott David Cook, Director of eBay and Procter & Gamble.